-Jewish businessmen and town founder Marcus OppenheimerView Full Image in University of Washington
+Jewish businessmen and town founder Marcus OppenheimerView Full Item in University of Washington

 In 1862, Jewish settler Marcus Oppenheimer and his brother arrived by wagon train to settle on the Columbia River near the Canadian border (later in Stevens County).
 He platted the town and opened a s…

-Pamphlet about California and the inducements to settle thereCalifornia Immigrant Union, San FranciscoView Full Text in University of Minnesota
+Pamphlet about California and the inducements to settle thereCalifornia Immigrant Union, San FranciscoView Full Item in University of Minnesota

-Facts for immigrant concerning Barron County, WisconsinBrayton, OrvilleView Full Text in Wisconsin Historical Society
+Facts for immigrant concerning Barron County, WisconsinBrayton, OrvilleView Full Item in Wisconsin Historical Society

 Towns and counties across Wisconsin sought to encourage settlement by extolling the virtues of their particular area.
 County Clerk Orville Brayton provides here a description of the natural resources…

 Letter from an immigrant inspector about smuggling Chinese nationalsDepartment of Justice.
 Immigration and Naturalization Service.
 Western Region.
 District 16.
 Port of Los Angeles.
 San Diego Substation.
 1975-2003View Full Item in National Archives at Riverside